Wait, How Exactly Does pH Activated Makeup Work?

 What is pH, and why do we care about it?

-Let’s go back to secondary school chemistry class. pH is a measure of acidity.
+Let’s go back to high school chemistry classes. pH is a measure of acidity.
 In layman’s terms, it notes how acidic or basic a solution is.
 It's a common measure used in beauty in reference to skin and skincare products. pH measured on a 1-14 scale with 7 being neutral.
 A pH less than 7 indicates acidity and a pH greater than 7 indicates alkaline.

 “Soda, tea and our skin are on the acidic side, whereas baking soda, and bleach are on the basic side,” explains Krupa Koestline, clean cosmetic chemist and founder of KKT Consultants.
 “When it comes to beauty products, pH is an important part of the effectiveness of ingredients, the stability of a product and the safety of it.”